Fan Yilin: Early life

-Junior career
+Junior gymnastics career

-In 2013, Fan represented Zhejiang in the 1999-2000 Junior National Championships.
+In 2013, Fan represented Zhejiang in the 1999–2000 Junior National Championships.
 The team won gold overall, and Fan placed fifth in the uneven bars final.
 At the 2013 Chinese National Games, Fan won team gold again and placed fourth on uneven bars.
 She did not compete in 2014 due to injuries.

-Senior career
+Senior gymnastics career

 2015

 Fan's senior career started in 2015.
 At the Chinese National Championships in May, Fan won gold in uneven bars final, ahead of world champion Huang Huidan In addition, she won silver with the Shanghai team and placed third on balance beam.
 She later made her senior international debut as a member of the Chinese team at the 2015 Asian Championships in Hiroshima, Japan, where she won gold on balance beam, silver with the team, and bronze on uneven bars.

 She was selected to compete at the World Championships in Glasgow, Scotland alongside Shang Chunsong, Wang Yan, Mao Yi, Tan Jiaxin, Chen Siyi, and Zhu Xiaofang (alternate).
 They won the silver medal behind the United States team.
 Individually, after qualifying in fifth-place, Fan won gold on uneven bars in the first ever four-way tie along with Viktoria Komova, Daria Spiridonova, and Madison Kocian.
 "It made me laugh to see four gymnasts with the same score, but I'm happy for all of the other gold medalists," Fan said.